Airplane Scatter – Documentation v2.4b

 Candidate list (left panel)All currently active scatter candidates sorted by |ETA|.
 Each row shows callsign, target TX city with country flag, scatter score (colour-coded), and ETA countdown.

 TX detail panelOpens when a candidate or TX dot is clicked.
 Shows all frequencies at that transmitter site with clickable tune buttons, bearing and distance from RX, terrain height, and list of crossing aircraft.
-In v2.2, also shows beam direction, RDS PI code, PS name, programme name and language if the userlist1.csv is available.
+Also shows beam direction, RDS PI code, PS name, programme name and language if the userlist1.csv is available.
 Includes Play/Stop icons for live audio streaming.

 Clickable AzimuthClicking the Azimuth degree in the TX detail panel automatically turns your PST Rotator antenna to that station (requires Admin/Tune permissions).